firefox-devtools/profiler/docs-user/guide-remote-profiling.md

 * Avoid clicking on any of the open tabs that are listed on the `about:debugging` page.
 Doing so will open a toolbox and add overhead by initializing content-side devtools code.
 For that reason, the profiling panel is separate from the toolbox.
 * Choose a more relaxed profiling interval in order to reduce profiling overhead.
 2ms to 5ms work well.
 This will give you less data but more accurate timings.
 * To get maximally-realistic timings, consider using the "No Periodic Sampling" feature: This will cut down profiling overhead dramatically, but you won't have any stacks.
 If your workload is reproducible enough, you can take two profiles: one with stacks and one without.
 Then you can take your timings from the former and your information from the latter.
+* Startup profiling reveals some overhead caused by devtools code that is only run when remote debugging is enabled.
+In order to see what startup does when remote debugging is turned off, you can deactivate remote debugging before you quit the app, and re-activate it after startup.
 * If the recording doesn't start after clicking the start button, or if the button is inactive or in an otherwise confused state, it might be necessary to disconnect and reconnect to the phone to reset some state.